ReddyLab/cegs-portal/README.md

 ## Set up Devlopment Environment

 First, clone this repository.
-This is a Django 4.0 project that requires Python >= 3.9.
+This is a Django 4.x project that requires Python >= 3.9.
 Additionally you'll need at least Node.js 14.17 for CSS auto-reloading and compilation.
-The easiest way to set up the database is using Docker compose.
+The database, PostgreSQL, can [downloaded here](https://www.postgresql.org/download/) but the easiest way to set up the database is using Docker compose or, if you're on a Mac, [Postgres.app](https://postgresapp.com).

 These instructions are for unix/linux systems.
-Windows users should use WSL to run the portal.
+Windows users can follow along if they want to use WSL to run the portal.

 ### Pre-reqs
 * [python](https://www.python.org) >= 3.9